 A designer’s fee could be fixed or calculated as a percentage of the project cost – a rule of thumb percentage is about 15%–20% for the design and project management, but, of course, much depends on the scale and complexity of your project.

-Specialising in the design of larger country gardens across south-east England and the Channel Islands, Sussex-based Debbie Roberts and Ian Smith are three-times winners of the Society of Garden Designers Large Residential Garden Award.
-They are known for well-structured designs softened with a lightness of touch and full, naturalistic planting.01403 891084; www.acreswild.co.uk
+Specialists in larger country gardens across south-east England and the Channel Islands, West Sussex-based Debbie Roberts and Ian Smith are repeat winners of the Society of Garden Designers Garden Awards.
+They’re known for well-structured designs softened with a light touch and naturalistic planting.

 Andy Sturgeon Design

 Winner of numerous RHS Chelsea Flower Show Best in Show and Gold medals, including both in 2019, landscape and garden designer Andy Sturgeon favours bold contemporary design, natural materials and innovative planting.
 His practice works across the UK and internationally.